 Communication of our designs is crucial to implementing them.
 So here we focus on the professional preparation of deliverables and reports.

-The faculty who teach the online Master’s in User Experience Design at Kent State University have an unparalleled passion for making the world better through human-centered design.
+The faculty who teach the online Master’s in IAKM with a focus in User Experience Design at Kent State University have an unparalleled passion for making the world better through human-centered design.
 They are pioneers in the field of UX design, and they bring with them:

 - Diverse backgrounds that reinforce the program’s unique blend of human-centered thinking, design and information architecture